stratacommons/stratacommons.github.io/docs/organizer_admin_faq/unit_numbering.md

 ![floor numbering](unitnumbering/floornumbering.png)

-If you enter your total number of units (30 in this example), and a start number (101) the system will number the units as 101, 102, 103 ... to 130.
+If you enter your total number of units (30), and a start number (101) the system will number the units as 101, 102, 103 ... to 130.

-In this example, you want to set up a floor by floor numbering system.
+This won't do for everyone and in this case, you want to set up a floor by floor numbering system.
 Click on the "Add another block of unit numbers" and create a block for each floor.

 ![add floors](unitnumbering/addfloors.png)